 4.1 Increase business diversity in Cardinia Shire 4.1.1.
-Plan for and support local employment Through the Planning Scheme - opportunities.
-Clause 21.04-1 Employment 4.1.2.
+Plan for and support local employment opportunities.
+Through the Planning Scheme - Clause 21.04-1 Employment 4.1.2.
 Support the development of existing and new businesses within the shire.
-Through the Planning Scheme - Hew businesses within the sinie.
-Clause 21.04-1 Employment 4.1.3.
+Through the Planning Scheme - Clause 21.04-1 Employment 4.1.3.
 Plan for a staged development of the Officer-Pakenham employment precinct.
-Though the Planning Scheme- omoci i akemam employment predilict.
-Clause 21.03-2 Urban growth area 4.1.4.
+Though the Planning Scheme- Clause 21.03-2 Urban growth area 4.1.4.
 Plan the development of Officer and Pakenham town centres.
-Though the Planning Scheme- Pakennam town centres.
-Clause 21.03-2 Urban growth area 4.2 Maintained strong agricultural activities 4.2.1.
+Though the Planning Scheme- Clause 21.03-2 Urban growth area 4.2 Maintained strong agricultural activities 4.2.1.
 Support our farmers and growing agricultural industry in adapting to the Through the Planning Scheme - changing economy and climate.
-Clause 21.04-2 Agriculture 4.3 Diverse and resilient business community 4.3.1.
+Clause 21.04-2 Agriculture 4.3 Diverse and resilient business community · 4.3.1.
 Support small businesses to remain viable in rural townships.
-Through the Planning Scheme- vidole ili ididi terribilipo.
-Clause 21.04-1 Employment 4.3.2.
+Through the Planning Scheme- Clause 21.04-1 Employment 4.3.2.
 Encourage the establishment of tourism and hospitality in appropriate areas of the Through the Planning Scheme shire.
 Clause 21.04-5 Tourism